bitcraze/hardware/src/products/crazyflie-bolt/datasheet/index.md

 ## Package contents

-The Crazyflie 2.1 is delivered as a kit that contains the following parts:
+The Crazyflie Bolt is delivered as a kit that contains the following parts:

 * 1 x Crazyflie Bolt control board
 * 1 x Crazyflie Bolt (with battery cable attached)